-This is the Referendum version of the Neighbourhood Development Plan (NDP) for the Holme Valley.
+This is the Made Holme Valley Neighbourhood Development Plan (NDP) for the Holme Valley Neighbourhood Area.

 What does a Neighbourhood Development Plan do?

 Its aim is to give local people more say in decisions about proposed developments in their area by encouraging their involvement in drafting local planning policies.
 These will give them a real influence over how, and where, development should happen over the 10 years to 2031.
 It provides a vision and objectives and proposes planning policies which will help deliver development which meets local needs and aspirations.